microsoft/rushstack/api/node-core-library.packagename.validate.md

 # PackageName.validate method

 Throws an exception if the specified name is not a valid package name.
+The packageName must not be an empty string.

 **Signature:**
 ```javascript